llavaud/process-media/README.md

 ## Configuration

-You must set the desired format in the configuration file, here is an example:
+You must set the desired format in the configuration file `process-media.yaml`, here is an example:

-`process-media.yaml`

 ```
 web_photo: